Communications (EPSRC Centre for Doctoral Training)Find a programme

-The UK's only interdisciplinary EPSRC Centre for Doctoral Training in Communications offers graduates of engineering, mathematics and science disciplines a vibrant and stimulating environment in which to undertake research.
+The UK's only interdisciplinary EPSRC Centre for Doctoral Training in Communications offers graduates of electrical and electronic engineering, mathematics, computer science, physics or similar numerate disciplines a vibrant and stimulating environment in which to undertake research.
 The centre, funded by EPSRC and industry, addresses the shortage of highly skilled communications engineers by training postgraduates and exposing them to ground-breaking research.

-The centre brings together world-leading experts, many of whom also have extensive industrial links.
+The centre brings together world-leading experts from academia and industry.
 Bristol benefits from a high concentration of communication-related industries in the region.
-Several of these organisations work closely with the centre and will provide you with industrial training and support, allowing you to obtain skills that will maximise your employability.
+A number of these organisations work closely with the centre and provide industrial training and support, enabling you to obtain skills that will maximise your employability.